This post may contain affiliate links. Read the full disclosure

 Lone Pine holds a special place in my heart after my high school work experience was spent here.
 They have koala cams to see their most popular residents up close, snoozing, chomping on eucalyptus leaves and climbing.

 Monterey Bay Aquarium has a load of fun live cam options to check out with many of their sealife starts.
-Sea otter, sharks, penguin, coral reef view, aviary, kelp Forest, jellyfish, Moon Jelly & their open sea aquarium.
+Sea otters, sharks, penguins, coral reef view, aviary, kelp Forest, jellyfish, Moon Jelly & their open sea aquarium.

 A collaboration between Google and NASA and the NASA curiosity rover to show you how it looks on Mars.
 They have 360-degree videos for when the live cam isn’t running too.
 Very fun for space-loving kids.